 The carnage was horrendous.
 It was fought in Tennessee near Pittsburg Landing in Harding County.
 The region was wet and swampy.
 The fighting would last for two days.
-Ulysses S. Grant and Don Carlos Buell were the generals in charge of the Union soldiers fighting against Confederates being led by General Albert Sidney Johnston and then later P. G. T. Beauregard.
+Ulysses S. Grant and Don Carlos Buell were the generals in charge of the Union soldiers fighting against Confederates.
+Led by General Albert Sidney Johnston and then later P. G. T. Beauregard.

 The medical assistance available to these men was very inadequate and nobody was truly prepared for the level of lives lost during this conflict.
 This meant that the wounded soldiers had to lie in mud while it rained; they were injured and unable to make it to safety.

 It would take a full two days to get all the wounded off the battlefield.
 By the time night arrived a very strange phenomenon occurred that nobody at the time could fathom much less explain.
 The men who lay beaten, bloody, and dying on the ground began to glow.
 Well… their wounds began to brightly shine a luminous greenish blue color.
-What was causing such a strange thing to happen?

 This is the part that gets even stranger, not only did some soldiers gaping wounds glow but it seemed that these glowing men’s injuries healed much faster and cleaner than the wounds that did not glow.
 It was beyond what anyone could analyze or interpret.
 It was quite the mystery!

 The conundrum was very bizarre and astonishing; however, there is a very easy explanation for the glowing wounds and why they healed better.
 It would be solved a hundred and fifty years after it took place.
 Two high school kids would do an experiment that proved to yield all the answers.

 This made Bill wonder if this bacterium was not behind the mystery.
 He asked his mother about it and she simply said they should find out.
 The two boys began doing their experiment.
 They were able to effectively prove that the time of year the battle took place and the wounded soldiers lying in swampy conditions with reduced body temperature made the perfect climate for this kind of bacteria to survive.